 Right now, yes, you're right.
 Those online job postings don't work.
 They don't work for either side.
 We need a better system.
 And storytelling is the key.
 So go learn how to conduct a proactive job search today so you can finally land a job and work for an employer you actually like!

 Need more help with your job search?

-We'd love it if you signed up for Work It Daily's Power Hour Event Subscription!
-Get your career questions answered in our next live event!
+I'd love it if you signed up for Work It Daily's Event Subscription!
+I look forward to answering all of your career questions in our next live event!